 Sailesh was appointed to the Fairfax Area Disability Services Board in 2018.
 His term is for three years.
 Sailesh is a Principal Accessibility Consultant with Deque Systems Inc. He provides technical consultation to companies across many business segments advocating for removal of barriers to digital content to aid users with disabilities.
 Sailesh has an MS from the University of Pittsburgh.
 He and his wife are Centreville residents and have lived in Fairfax County since 2002.

-Holly was appointed to the Fairfax County Convention & Visitors Corporation Board in 2015 by former Sully District Supervisor Michael Frey.
+Holly was reappointed to the Fairfax County Convention & Visitors Corporation Board in 2018.
 Her term is for three years.
-She earned a Bachelor of Arts Degree in Scandinavian Studies and Political Science from George Washington University.
+Holly has served on this Board since 2015.
+She earned a Bachelor's degree at the University of Wisconsin-Madison.
 Holly is a Public Affairs Specialist at the National Air and Space Museum and is based at the Steven F. Udvar-Hazy Center.
 She serves as an ambassador to the tourism industry and the community, helping to increase both attendance at the Museum as well as advocating for Fairfax County as a prime tourism destination.
 A native of Wisconsin, Holly has called Fairfax County home for the last ten years.

 Kevin was appointed to the Fairfax County Employees' Retirement System Board of Trustees in 2017.
 His term is for four years.
 Kevin is a Sully District resident and has a Bachelor's degree in Business Administration from George Mason University.
 He has previously served on this board from 1999 to 2011, and is a former employee of Fairfax County Public Schools.